The Arksen MIG 130 is a popular welder on many online stores.

 What Wires Can You Use?

-I would suggest that you order your own quality wire and not rely on the sample wire that comes by default with the Arksen 130 MIG welder.
+You find it a good plan to order your own quality wire when you buy your Arksen 130.
+And not rely on the sample wire that comes by default with the Arksen 130 MIG welder.

 Click Picture To Head To A Post Covering The Best Flux Core Wires